pluralsh/plural/README.md

 ## 🙌 Contributing to Plural

 We love contributions to Plural, big or small!
-To learn more about the repo and the architecture, see [CONTRIBUTING.md](CONTRIBUTING.md). <br />
+To learn more about the repo and the architecture, see our [Contribution Guide](CONTRIBUTING.md). <br />

 If you're not sure where to start, or if you have any questions, please open a draft PR or visit our [Discord](https://discord.gg/CKc2kfeXxQ) server where the core team can help answer your questions.
 <br /><br />